joshjab/PiDAR/README.md

 ## 🔌 Hardware Components
-This project runs on the following hardware:
+This project uses the following hardware:

 | Component        | Description                     |
 |-------------------|---------------------------------|